Haufe-Lexware/Scss-Styleguide/README.md

 <a name="other">Other</a>
 -----------

-* Overall two whitespaces instead tabs for distances
+* Overall two whitespaces instead of tabs for indentation
-* One whitespace between element and brace
+* One whitespace between elements and braces
-* Line-Break between styles and new element
+* Line breaks between styles and new elements
-* Line-Break after closed brace
+* Line breaks after closing braces
-* Using HEX instead RGB for colors
+* Use hex codes instead of RGB codes for colors
-* Convert HEX to RGB with Sass
+* Convert hex codes to RGB with Sass
 * bad example:
   * color: ```rgba(255,255,255,.3);```
 * good example: